chrisco/reddit-clone/README.md

 * The new post form and comment forms can be toggled on and off.
 * A user can search through posts.
 * A user can sort posts by votes, date, and title.
-* __TODO__: Animate posts as they are added and removed from the search results.
+* __DOING__: Animate posts as they are added and removed from the search results.
 Research Angular animations.
 See the video for an example implementation and links below for hints.
 * __V1 DONE__: Style the app.
 It should look better than my implementation.

 __Bonus Features__